Psychiatric Drug Therapy

 Regrettably, newly approved drugs fare no better.
 There are three studies on Esketamine, a new nasal spray antidepressant and variant of a drug used to cause unconsciousness for surgery.
 One shows the drug can reduce severe depressive symptoms slightly, while two found no evidence the drug works at all.

 A sobering review of gold standard evidence

 Side effects.
 Side effects from antidepressants are very common (see graphic): 86% of people have them, and 55% find them bothersome.
 Side effects include gastrointestinal issues, weight gain, cardiovascular issues, Parkinsonian-like involuntary movements, and especially sexual dysfunction.
 These may persist even after you stop using the drugs.
 Those on antidepressants are 50% more likely to develop Type 2 diabetes.
 The FDA has issued their most severe black box warning for antidepressants, since they double the frequency of suicidal thoughts in those under 25.
-Research also shows that the drugs double the likelihood of suicide and violence in adults and triples the frequency of aggressive behavior in children.
+Research also shows that the drugs double the likelihood of suicide and violence in adults - even after discontinuing their use.
+Antidepressants are also associated with a tripling of the frequency of aggressive behavior in children.

 Worse long-term outcomes.
 The results of multi-year antidepressant use are grim.
 Those on antidepressants have significantly worse depression at 9-year, 20-year, and 30-year visits compared to depressed individuals who didn't take the drugs.
 In fact, antidepressant users are hospitalized more frequently and for over twice the duration as depressed patients who do not take the drugs.
 Antidepressants, therefore, appear to worsen your chances of recovery.